As an Amazon Associate, I earn from qualifying purchases.

 Two jars of dilly beans with garlic and red peppers on a wooden board

 At least they’re a vegetable, right?
-Surely vegetable binging can’t be bad.
+Surely, vegetable bingeing can’t be bad.

-Have leftover beans and are running out of fridge space?
-Check out this post on how to can green beans for a shelf-stable option.
+If you have leftover beans after making this recipe, and are running out of fridge space, check out this post on how to can green beans for a shelf-stable option.

 Process steps for making homemade dilly beans